uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/whats-the-big-picture.md

 It's also important that the interface should be evaluated by someone who is going to be a typical user; if you get a 12-year-old to evaluate a retirement planning system they may not know what the user will be interested in; and if you get a teacher to try out a system that students will use, they may know what the answers are and what the correct process is.

 Often interfaces are evaluated by getting typical users to try them out, and carefully noting any problems they have.
-There are companies that do nothing but these kinds of user tests – they will be given a prototype product, and pay groups of people to try it out.
+There are companies that do nothing but these kinds of user tests &ndash; they will be given a prototype product, and pay groups of people to try it out.
 A report on the product is then produced and given to the people who are working on it.
 This is an expensive process, but it makes the product a lot better, and may well give it a huge advantage over its competitors.
 Having it evaluated by a separate company means that you avoid any bias from people in your own company who want to prove (even subconsciously) that they've done a good job designing it, rather than uncover any niggling problems in the software that will annoy users.